lunadigital/btoa/README.md

 # Arnold for Blender

 Arnold for Blender (BtoA) is a community-developed Blender add-on for the Arnold renderer.
-BtoA is an unofficial project and is not affiliated with Autodesk or Arnold.

 ## How to Get BtoA
-BtoA 0.4.5 is available for Windows, macOS, and Linux.
+BtoA is available for Windows, macOS, and Linux.
 [Go to the downloads page](https://github.com/lunadigital/btoa/releases).

 ## Requirements & Platforms
-* Available on Windows, macOS, and Linux
+* Windows, macOS, Linux
-* Compatible with Blender 2.83 LTS or above (we support Blender 3!)
+* Blender 3.0 and above
-* Requires Arnold SDK 7.1.2.0 or above
+* Arnold SDK 7.1.2.0

 ## Licensing & Installation
 The Arnold SDK is [free to download](https://www.arnoldrenderer.com/download/) from Autodesk.
 To render with BtoA without a watermark, a license subscription must be purchased on a monthly, quarterly, or yearly basis through the [Autodesk website](https://www.autodesk.com/products/arnold/overview).